textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Displayed quotations

-When, and only when, a free-text string is long enough to warrant being a 'displayed quotation’ (i.e. quotations that are not embedded inline).[^disquotes], mark it up as a block quote using a `blockquote` element via Markdown’s `>` notation).
+When, and only when, a free-text string is long enough to warrant being a 'displayed quotation' (i.e. quotations that are not embedded inline).[^disquotes], mark it up as a block quote using a `blockquote` element via Markdown's `>` notation).
 The W3C specification says the same thing: <q cite="https://www.w3.org/TR/html52/grouping-content.html#the-blockquote-element">the `blockquote` element represents content that is quoted from another source</q>.[^blockquotes]

-There are only two situations that you might ever use a block quote; if quoting a popup help tip, or if quoting the only free-text string in the back-end interface that’s long enough to warrant this markup.
-It’s a paragraph in the [Languages panel](/administration/languages-panel), under the panel header, and reads:
+There are only two situations that you might ever use a block quote; if quoting a popup help tip, or if quoting the only free-text string in the back-end interface that's long enough to warrant this markup.
+It's a paragraph in the [Languages panel](/administration/languages-panel), under the panel header, and reads:

 > **You can help us improve Textpattern!** We welcome additional translations (and corrections to current translations) by our user community.
 Please visit Textpattern language translations (opens an external link in a new window) for further details.